appwrite/appwrite/CONTRIBUTING.md

 - Update the Changelogs in **docs/sdks** (right now only Dart and Flutter are using these)
 - Update **GETTING_STARTED.md** in **docs/sdks** for each SDKs if any changes in the related APIs in there
 - Update SDK versions as required on **app/config/platforms.php**
-- Generate SDKs using the command `php app/cli.php sdks` and follow the instructions
+- Generate SDKs using the command `docker compose exec appwrite sdks` and follow the instructions
 - Release new tags on GitHub repository for each SDKs

 ## Debug